 On the next picture you see a typical backlight lamp removed from a typical laptop LCD screen.
 There are two cables soldered to both sides of the backlight lamp attached to one connector.

 BACKLIGHT LAMP REPLACEMENT

 It is possible to replace a failed backlight lamp with a new one but it’s not easy because the backlight lamp is buried deep inside the LCD screen and it’s very easy to damage the screen during the disassembly process.
 This repair should be performed only by an experienced technician.
-You can find some home made backlight replacement instructions if you do this Google search.
+You can find some home made backlight replacement instructions if you do Google search.
 For inexperienced people it would be much easier to replace the whole LCD screen.